Kentucky Online Medical Billing & Coding Schools: Top Programs

 EduMed’s rankings use the latest official data available from The Integrated Postsecondary Education Data System (IPEDS).
 Most recent data pull: July 2024

-Kentucky does not have a government-mandated exam for medical coders, which is unlike some other states.
-The minimum work requirement is the successful completion of a certificate program.
-To make your resume stand out, you can take an exam by an industry organization, such as the American Health Information Management Association and the American Academy of Professional Coders.
+Kentucky does not have a government-mandated exam or guidelines for medical coders, which is unlike some other states.
+The minimum work requirement is the successful completion of a training program.
+To make your resume stand out, you can take an exam by an industry organization, such as AHIMA or the AAPC.

-Many schools, such as Southeast Kentucky Community and Technical College, even prepare students to sit for a certified medical coder exam.
+Many schools, such as Southeast Kentucky Community and Technical College, prepare students to sit for a certified medical coder exam.
+These exams vary in price, but some programs include a voucher for a related certification exam as part of their tuition packages.

 Kentucky offers medical billing and coding professionals a range of career opportunities, with salaries that reflect both regional differences and growth potential.
 Statewide, the median salary is $44,770, with top earners reaching $64,810.
 Elizabethtown-Fort Knox leads in earning potential, offering a median of $47,430 and top salaries exceeding $74,000.
 Lexington-Fayette and Louisville also provide strong pay, with median salaries hovering near $48,000 and $45,930, respectively.
 For those in smaller markets like Owensboro, earnings are slightly lower but still competitive, making these regions attractive for professionals seeking affordability alongside career growth.